bndtools/bnd/docs/_chapters/250-resolving.md

 These are the causes:

 * **Our small minds** – The human mind and human motivation provide little support for properly maintaining any amount of meta-data.
 Many open source projects show unnecessary dependencies that were once needed but no longer necessary.
 Fortunately, Maven Central/Sonatype has become much more restrictive.
 However, in the past, a lot of Maven dependencies were quite bad.
 * **Aggregate problem** – The aggregate problem stems from a dependency that is used for one small part but where a co-packaged part drags in other (and therefore unnecessary) dependencies.
-For example, many JARs provid support for Ant, a former build tool.
+For example, many JARs provide support for Ant, a former build tool.
 This was useful if you happened to use Ant but it caused the addition of the Ant runtime in systems that never used Ant.
 The aggregate problem causes a serious increase of dependency fan-out in many projects.
 * **Version Conflicts** – When you drag in a lot of dependencies you invariably run into a situation where two of your dependencies require the same third dependency but in different versions.
 (This is called the _diamond_ problem for obvious reasons if you draw the graph.)
 Sometimes these versions are really incompatible, sometimes the higher would suffice.
 However, in Maven, the first artefact encountered in a breadth first search defines the version.
 * **Variations** – In many situations it is necessary to create different variations of an application.
 For example, an application could be delivered for different platforms or in a demo variation and a full monty variation.
 Since the Maven transitive dependency model creates a fixed graph it is not suitable to assemble these variations easily.
 That is, there often is not a single runtime.